vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 Sometimes software that would otherwise go to `restricted` goes to `main`, for dependency reasons.
-That is OK, but should be the exception and then has to pass a full MIR.
+That is OK, but should be the exception and then has to pass a full MIR before being allowed to do so.

 Non-free software not in these categories should be shipped in `multiverse`;

 * we should not promote other packages to `restricted` based on a Canonical position of "support".

+#### Example component choices

-Examples that confused, but therefore provide great examples we can align future decisions to:
+Examples that have been discussed and therefore provide great examples we can align future decisions to:

 * `Linux-firmware-nvidia-tegra`